jreynoso/lunchtime-react/README.md

 ### Roadmap
 - add error boundaries
-- more polish on the ui (links to maps)
 - add some routes ("about" page)
 - allow manual input of location if auto-detection is not available (zipcode)
 - add modules to avoid relative imports